Why test my water?

 - you notice a change in your water quality

-- people drinking the water suffer from an illness which may be waterborne
+- Water users contract an illness which may be waterborne

 - maintenance is done on the well infrastructure

 - a pregnant woman, a woman anticipating pregnancy, or an infant under the age of six months becomes a water user

 The best time to test for bacteria is after spring runoff, or if there is any noticeable change in water taste, color, or smell.
 However, testing annually at a time that’s convenient for you is most important.